 Look at each of the rights in the image below and think about how digital inclusion impacts the way you are able to realise these rights?
 In fact, for those who have consistent and reliable access to the internet, it is very difficult to imagine realising one's social rights without using the internet.

-Hover over each icon for an example:
+Hover over each icon for an example (not available on mobile):

 'I renewed my prescription online.'

 'My child researched dolphins online for a school project'

 'I looked up a new recipe and I was able to use up lots of food that would otherwise have been wasted!'

 'I took a virtual tour of The Baltic and now I am doing an art project with my children.'